Dites33/AA/README.md

 ## ENGLISH

 Please follow ALL steps in this README if you encounter any issues with installation before seeking support.
-Open the zip that you downloaded from one of the links above, and drag the "AA-Stable" inside the zip into your Community folder.
+Open the zip that you downloaded from one of the links above, and **drag the "AA-Stable" inside the zip into your Community folder**.

 See below for the location of your Community folder: